caijie0620/OpenRR-5k/README.md

 | 🥉 3rd | **YuFans**        | 34.91 | 0.9738 | 0.0257 | 0.0159 | 3.7783 | 3.59 |
 | 🥉 3rd | **KLETech-CEVI**  | 34.54 | 0.9748 | 0.0242 | 0.0150 | 3.7566 | 3.57 |

+> [!NOTE]
+> PSNR, SSIM, LPIPS, DISTS, and NIQE are calculated on the **OpenRR-5k Validation set**, whereas Subjective scores are evaluated on the **OpenRR-5k Test set**; both sets of metrics represent results from the same model checkpoint.

 ### 📊 Full Leaderboard